Monitor and report data about your Microsoft Azure services to New Relic with the New Relic Azure Monitor integration.

 - Native dimensional metrics experience for queries, alerts, and data explorer.

-- Azure entities in the New Relic explorer with golden metrics and built-in dashboards.
+- Azure entities in our entity explorer with golden metrics and built-in dashboards.

 - Metrics decorated with custom tags defined in Azure resources.